Back to Top

 Am I eligible for Federal and State aid?

 • You are not eligible for Federal and State Financial Aid.
 However, you may be eligible for scholarships and/or Institutional aid (University provided financial aid).
 It is important for the University to know what the financial needs are of our Dreamer students in order to provide further financial support.
 Please consider filling out the confidential Dreamers Support Form to aid in the University’s support of financial needs.
-Also you may contact Justin Streater, Director of Financial Aid – Student Financial Services at 719.549.2753 or justin.streater@csupueblo.edu.
-He can assist you in determining your needs and eligibility for aid.
+Also you may contact Monica Hardwick, Director of Financial Aid – Student Financial Services at 719.549.2753 or monica.hardwick@csupueblo.edu.
+She can assist you in determining your needs and eligibility for aid.

 •